-- students to select and consume the daily vegetable options with their meal - White milk is placed in front of other beverages in all coolers. - Alternative entrée options are highlighted on posters or signs within all service and dining areas. - A reimbursable meal can be created in any service area available to students. - Student artwork is displayed in the service and/or dining areas. - Student surveys and taste testing opportunities are used to inform menu development, dining space décor and promotional ideas - Daily announcements are used to promote and market menu options

-Menus will be posted on the SCPA website, and will include nutrient content and ingredients;

-• The SCPA child nutrition program will accommodate students with special dietary needs. • Students will be allowed at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated.

-• Students are served lunch at a reasonable and appropriate time of day.
+- All staff members, especially those serving, have been trained to politely prompt students. - Students select and consume the daily vegetable options with their meal. - White milk is placed in front of other beverages in all coolers. - Alternative entrée options are highlighted on posters or signs within all service and dining areas. - A reimbursable meal can be created in any service area available to students. - Student artwork is displayed in the service and/or dining areas. - Student surveys and taste testing opportunities are used to inform menu development, dining space décor and promotional ideas - Daily announcements are used to promote and market menu options. - Menus will be posted on the SCPA website and will include nutrient content and ingredients. - The SCPA child nutrition program will accommodate students with special dietary needs. - Students will be allowed at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated. - Students are served lunch at a reasonable and appropriate time of day.